Hack the BTRSys1 VM (Boot2Root Challenge)

 So now we in on login page but we do not have credentials to log in.
 Let’s check its page source.

-After the completion of brute force it will give the correct sql code which will help you login as shown in above image.
+After the completion of brute force, it will give the correct SQL code which will help you log in as shown in the above image.

 Right click on that code and select ‘Show response in browser’ as shown above.
 This will open the browser and you will find yourself automatically logged in.